|

 he had not seen since them a people who were easier in their lives

 and less strict.
+From

 the examples in the previous paragraph we can see that Rasulullah